 Norwalk Third Taxing District Utility

 There is an incentive for the purchase and installation of a level 2 charger for both residential and commercial customers.
-For residential, the incentive is for a maximum of $1500, which is pretty good.
+For residential, the incentive is for a maximum of $1500, which is pretty generous.
 The max for commercial (including multi-family) is $4000.

 Unlike with Eversource and UI, there is no demand-response component, no monitoring or throttling of charging, and no equipment restrictions.
 It is a straightforward incentive to buy and install an EV charger.